Andris Vaņins: Sion

 In the middle of FK Ventspils' season Vaņins joined Swiss Super League club FC Sion on a three-year contract.
 He went on to become first-choice goalkeeper.
 His debut for the club was on 19 August 2009 in a 2–0 loss against Fenerbahçe.
 His first clean sheet came against FC Echallens.
 He was named the best goalkeeper of the league after the first and the second round.
-In his first season at FC Sion Vaņins played in all of the games and was named the club's best player of the season.
+In his first season at FC Sion, Vaņins played in all of the games and was named the club's best player of the season.
 The Swiss portal sport.ch named him the best goalkeeper of the Swiss Super League of the 2009–10 season.
 After the 2010–11 season Vaņins was again named the club's best player by the team's fans, who gave him 34% votes in a survey via Facebook.
 After the 2011 season he was also named the best goalkeeper of the season in the "Swiss Golden Player Award" ceremony.
 In October 2013, Vaņins' contract at the club was extended till June 2017.

 FC Zürich

 On 17 June 2016, Vaņins was signed by FC Zürich on a three-year contract.
-He made his league debut for the club on 25 July 2016 in a 2–0 home victory over FC Winterthur playing the full 90 minutes.
+He made his league debut for the club on 25 July 2016 in a 2–0 home victory over FC Winterthur, playing the full 90 minutes.
 In July 2020 his contract was not renewed.

 International career

 Vaņins made his international debut for Latvia in 2000 in a 3–1 loss against Slovakia.
 In summer 2007, when the first-choice keeper Aleksandrs Koliņko suffered a long-term injury, head coach Aleksandrs Starkovs faced a choice to either let Vaņins or Deniss Romanovs play.
-Vaņins was chosen to be the replacement, and since then he has become the first-choice goalkeeper of the team.
+Vaņins was chosen to be the replacement, and after that he became the first-choice goalkeeper of the team.
 On 10 October 2019, Vaņins played his 100th match for Latvia in a 3–0 loss against Poland.